clmccart/mlopstemplate/README.md

 11) Research reusability of AzDO projects
 12) Scratch to CI/CD from new project
 13) Fix run unittests so it runs all tests
-14) Ensure that build works if model is not produced
 15) Add linter
 16) Factor out Prod release stage to multiple jobs